forcedotcom/maven-force-plugin/README.md

 **Note**: For an explanation of the `<all>` element, see the next configuration section.

 ##Configuring Force.com JPA Entities for Code Generation
-To configure POJO generation, add the following to your `pom.xml` file:
+To configure POJO generation, add the following to your `pom.xml` file under the Force.com Maven plugin:

     <executions>
       <execution>